Section 50 Street Works Licences

 - Copy of letter from relevant utility company, if licence is for 5 years, confirming adoption of apparatus

-- Certificate of Title – Required if the applicant is the owner of the property
+- Title documents and Plan from Land Registry – Required if the applicant is the owner of the property

 - Letter of instruction – Required if the applicant is a third party/contractor